josemotta/IoT.Starter.Pi.Lirc/README.md

 ## Introduction

-This series, started by [IoT.Starter.Pi.Core](https://github.com/josemotta/IoT.Starter.Pi.Core), introduced in the second part the [IoT.Starter.Pi.Thing](https://github.com/josemotta/IoT.Starter.Pi.Thing), designed as a standard starter kit for IoT Home automation initiatives.
+This series, started by [IoT.Starter.Pi.Core](https://github.com/josemotta/IoT.Starter.Pi.Core), introduced in the second part the [IoT.Starter.Pi.Thing](https://github.com/josemotta/IoT.Starter.Pi.Thing), designed as a  starter kit for IoT initiatives using Raspberry Pi with Linux.

 Based on facts below: